-REQUIREMENTS FOR GERMAN STUDIES MINOR:
+REQUIREMENTS FOR A MINOR IN GERMAN STUDIES

 German 107: (Re) Discovering German: Accelerated Basic German

 Why learn German?
 One in every four Americans has German heritage.
 Germany has the third largest economy in the world, and it is estimated that today German is spoken by 140 million people in Europe and across the world.
 This fast-paced course welcomes students with up to two years of previous high school experience to rediscover German at the college level.
 It is also appropriate for those who wish to discover the language for the first time.
 Designed for highly motivated learners, the course provides students with solid basic functional skills in speaking, listening, reading, writing, and cultural competence.
 The curriculum covers the fundamentals of German language use while introducing students to the cultures of Germany, Austria and Switzerland through interactive exercises, authentic texts, popular culture, and the visual arts.
 Pre-requisite: 0-2 years of high school instruction or permission of instructor.
 Students with more than two years of German require instructor’s permission.
-Native speakers will not receive academic credit for this course.
-Offered spring semester.

 German 111: Intermediate German I

 In this course students will work toward solid intermediate-level proficiency while they gain a broader knowledge of the history and popular culture of the German-speaking world.
 The curriculum offers both a solid review and expansion of basic skills in listening, speaking, reading, writing and cultural competence, utilizing a variety of authentic materials from various regions of Germany, Austria and Switzerland.
 Students engage in extensive work with German-language literature and film as a vehicle for reinforcing communication skills in interpreting, discussing and presenting information.
 Pre-requisite: GE 107 or equivalent, or permission of instructor